- Where is Hanauma Bay located?

 Hanauma Bay is located about 30 minutes east of Waikiki.
 Take the H1 East which turns into Kalanianaole Highway.
-You will pass Koko Marina and then go up a hill and Hanauma Bay is on your right-hand side.
+You pass Koko Marina and then go up a hill and Hanauma Bay is on your right-hand side.
 Turn down into the Bay and continue to the parking lot on the left-hand side.
 ALL GUESTS WILL MEET AT THE FRONT OF THE ENTRANCE LINE NEAR THE GIFT SHOP.
 Directions and a link to Google Maps can be found in your confirmation email.

 Drive times vary according to traffic conditions and time of day.

 From the North Shore: one hour and 15 minutes

 These are, of course, best case scenarios and do not account for Oahu’s well-known traffic problems or road closures.
 Please account for this when planning your trip.
 Google Maps times in the evening will be much different than in the morning rush hour traffic.

 - What time should I book my tour?

 - Are you staying in Waikiki?

 We recommend the morning Hanauma Bay snorkel tour for anyone who has their own rental car and is staying in the Honolulu area.
 The parking lot fills up by 7:30 a.m. and is closed off and on throughout the day.
 You will have no issues with parking if you book the 7:30 a.m. tour time as you are asked to arrive 15 minutes early anyway.

 The exception to this is if you’re staying in Koolina or North Shore.
 During morning rush hour it is not unlikely that drive times double or even triple from stated times above.
 If this is the case, we recommend for you the 10 a.m. time slot.
 It’s your vacation after all and who wants to wake up before 5 a.m. and sit in traffic on their vacation?